Make a Kit

 To get started on the kit, think about all the people who you care about and the things you and they will need to get through the day.
 Those are the things you will need to prepare and stock up on for your emergency “go-kit.”

-To ensure you have enough food, water, and other essential supplies for yourself and your family, plan out what you need for at least 14 days.
-The Hawaii Department of Health’s “Take 10” plan will guide you.
+Have enough food, water, and other essential supplies for yourself and your family, plan out what you need for at least 14 days.
+The Hawaii Department of Health’s “Take 10” guide shows what you need.
+For the print-friendly 8″ x 10″ guide click here.
 Remember, in the event of a disaster, you may not have access to food, water, or electricity for some time.
 Or during a health crisis, you may suddenly have to isolate or quarantine at home and be unable to get essential groceries.

 Stock your supplies in an easy to find, grab-and-go kit you can provide for your entire family.
 For more information, use the helpful tips in DOH’s “Plan To Be Ready” guide.
 We even have a guide to help get your keiki involved.